Land transfer (stamp) duty calculator

 When you buy land, settlement is the final stage in the conveyancing process.
-At settlement, all parties meet to exchange funds, the transfer of land, certificate of title, and other documents to complete the sale and purchase.
+At settlement, all parties meet to exchange funds, the transfer of land, certificate of title, and other documents.

-The land transfer and title certificate are then registered at Land Use Victoria, usually at settlement.
-The registration on title in your name is your proof that you own the property.
+The land transfer and title certificate are registered at Land Use Victoria, usually at settlement.

-We strongly recommend that you, as the buyer, ensure you are registered on the title as the land owner, as this proves your legal ownership of the property.
+We strongly recommend that buyers ensure they are registered on title as the land owner as this proves their legal ownership of the property.
 If you have been registered as the owner, a title search will show your entitlement to the land, and any interests and rights affecting it.

-We are aware of past instances where property buyers have not been registered on title for many years, despite thinking otherwise.
-You can search for titles and property certificates online, or in person at the Land Use Victoria.
+There have been instances where property buyers have not been registered on title for many years, despite thinking otherwise.
+You can search for titles and property certificates online, or in person at Land Use Victoria.
 Please note that fees apply.

 Terms and conditions

 - This calculator should only be used for reference purposes.